epogrebnyak/abacus/accounting.md

 1. A firm keeps records of what the firm owns (assets) and sources of funds - equity (or capital) and liabilities (debt).

-2. Equity and liabilities are records of amounts, or claims of shareholder and creditors on the firm.
+2. Equity and liabilities are records of amounts, or claims of shareholders and creditors on the firm.
+If a firm is instantly liquidated, these are the amounts of money the shareholders and creditors should get.

 3. Assets are records of what the firm owns and what can be converted to cash.
 There are current and fixed assets.

 4. The firm aims to make profit and distribute all or part of this profit to shareholders as dividends.
+Shareholders may want to reinvest the profit if the firm business is growing.

-5. We can devise a system that keeps a systematic record of assets, equity, liabilities and profit.
+5. We can devise a system that keeps a systematic record of assets, equity, liabilities and how the profit is formed.

-6. Accounting principles must ensure the information about the firm is truthful.
+6. The accounting principles must ensure the information about the firm is truthful.

 ## Motivating example: a company lifecycle in 5 steps